CamilaJaviera91/bagging-with-kaggle/README.md

 - Python 3.8+
 - Kaggle API credentials for downloading the dataset.
-- Necessary Python libraries (see Dependencies).
+- Necessary Python libraries (see requirements.txt).
 - Access to Google Sheets API (if using the csv_to_sheets function).

 ## Instalation